 - Loyalty and Devotion: When committed, submissive men tend to be deeply loyal and devoted partners who prioritize the relationship.

-Potential Concerns to Watch For
+The Warning Signs to Watch For

 - Lack of Personal Boundaries: Some submissive men struggle to maintain healthy boundaries, saying yes to everything even when it’s detrimental to their well-being.